-The TTT supports Commitment 3 of the Human resource Development Strategy of South Africa, namely:
+The project supported Commitment 3 of the Human Resource Development Strategy of South Africa:

 “We will ensure improved universal access to quality basic education and schooling (up to Grade 12) that is purposefully focused on: (a) achieving a dramatic improvement in the education outcomes for the poor; and (b) equipping learners with optimal capacity for good citizenship”: (see Human Resource Development Strategy For South Africa 2010 – 2030 (HRDS) Page 30).